 While a wheel may seem the preferred and quicker option as it's used by most professionals, there are some esports racers out there who champion the gamepad - check out Louis Welch for an example.

 Nowadays though, the performance gap between a racing wheel and a controller seems bigger than ever.
-For most people, it's likely you'll shave valuable milliseconds off your lap times using a wheel, and the additional feedback they provide can add a ton of extra realism.
+For most people, you'll likely shave valuable milliseconds off your lap times using a wheel, and the additional feedback they provide can add a ton of extra realism.

 It's worth reiterating though that this won't necessarily be the case for everyone, especially as a racing wheel takes some getting used to.
 Not only that, a controller offers far more versatility away from the racing action.
 So, if you're more of a casual F1 fan, a controller might be the best option for you.